 Every year I pull together some delicious homemade goodies for my husband’s team at work.
 Last year I did holiday-themed cake pops.
 The year before that was a basket filled with delights my mom always made us during the holidays.
 The centerpieces of this year’s treat basket are these little bites of heaven called Chocolate Chip Cookie Dough Truffles.

 Decorate them with sprinkles or mini-chips while the chocolate coating is still wet or drizzle melted white chocolate on top after they have set.
 They do need to be refrigerated and will last about a week, but the leftovers didn’t make it more than a day in my house.

 - 1 stick unsalted butter at room temperature

-- ¼ cup granulated sugar
+- 1/4 cup granulated sugar

-- ½ cup packed light brown sugar
+- 1/2 cup packed light brown sugar

 - 2 tablespoons milk

-- ½ teaspoon vanilla
+- 1/2 teaspoon vanilla

 - 1 1/4 cups all purpose flour

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- ½ cup mini chocolate chips
+- 1/2 cup mini chocolate chips

-- Cover with plastic wrap and chill dough in refrigerator for about 30 minutes until firm enough to roll into 1-inch balls.
+- In a large bowl, beat butter and sugars with an electric mixer until light and fluffy.
+Mix in milk and vanilla.
+Add flour and salt and mix on low until combined.
+Stir in chocolate chips.
+Cover with plastic wrap and chill dough in refrigerator for about 30 minutes until firm enough to roll into 1-inch balls.

 - Place rolled balls on a baking sheet lined with wax paper and place in the freezer for at least 30 minutes so they can firm up.

 - Place chocolate and coconut oil in a microwave safe bowl and melt for 60 seconds at 50% power.
 Stir.
 Repeat for 30 seconds intervals or until chocolate is completely melted.
 Allow to cool slightly if very hot.